luquelab/aurora_vogel_athena/readme_current.txt

   get_stats (gives some basic stats of the unfolding using lumper) graph_unfolding (graphs the unfolding on hexagonal lattice)

+To get started, you can run the code in "potential_unfolding_creator.py" to visualize the last example not commented out.

 --------------------
 "triangle_paths.py"
 --------------------